 18+ policy

-Always check the latest CQC, MHRA and local authority guidance.
+Always check the latest CQC, MHRA and local authority guidance before you start or expand treatment services.

-By combining solid qualifications, compliant equipment, the right insurance and respect for local rules, practitioners can deliver tattoo removal safely and legally while keeping clients confident in their care.
+With solid training, compliant equipment, the right insurance and proper attention to local rules, practitioners can offer tattoo removal safely and lawfully while giving clients real confidence in their care.

 Dr Majid Zarandouz